trampgeek/moodle-qtype_coderunner/Readme.md

 If *Hoist template parameters* is checked, all `QUESTION.parameters.` prefixes can be dropped.

+### Twigging the whole question

+Sometimes question authors want to use template parameters to alter not just the template of the question but also its text, or its test case or indeed just about any part of it.
+This is achieved by use of the *Twig all* checkbox.
+If that is checked, all parts of the question can include Twig expressions.
+For example, if there is a template parameter function name, defined as, say,

+    { "functionname": "find_first"}

+the body of the question might begin

+Write a function `{{ functionname }}(items)` that takes a list of items as a parameter and returns the first ...

+The test cases would then also need be parameterised, e.g. the test code might be

+    {{ functionname }}([11, 23, 15, -7])

+The *Twig all* capability is most often used when randomising questions, as explained in the following sections.

+### Preprocessing of template parameters

+As mentioned earlier, the template parameters do not need to be hard coded;
+they can be procedurally generated when the question is first initialised, allowing for the possibility of random variants of a question or questions customised for a particular student.
+The question author chooses how to generate required template parameters using the *Preprocessor* dropdown in the *Template controls* section of the question editing form.

+The simplest and
+by far the most efficient option is *Twig*.
+Selecting that option results in the template parameters field being passed through Twig to yield the JSON template parameter string.
+That string is decoded to yield the Twig context for all subsequent Twig operations on the question.
+When evaluating the template parameters in this way the only context is the STUDENT variable, documented [here](#the-twig-student-variable).
+The output of that initial Twig run thus provides the context for subsequent evaluations of the question's template, text, test cases, etc.

+The choice of program to perform
+### The Twig TEST variable

+The template variable `TEST`, which is defined in the Twig context only when Twig is rendering a per-test template, contains the following attributes:

+ * `TEST.rownum` The sequence number of this test (0, 1, 2 ...).
+ * `TEST.questionid` The ID of the question being run.
+Not generally useful.
+ * `TEST.testtype` The type of test, relevant only when Precheck is enabled for the question and is set to *Selected* so that the author has control over which tests get run.
+0 denotes "run this test only when *Check* is clicked, 1 denotes "run this test only when *Precheck* is clicked" and 2 denotes "always run this test".
+ * `TEST.testcode` The code for this test.
+ * `TEST.extra` Whatever text was entered by the author into the Extra field of this test.
+ * `TEST.stdin` The standard input (as a text string) to be used when running this test.
+This isn't generally needed by the question author because CodeRunner by default copies it to a file and sets standard input to use that file when running the test.
+ * `TEST.expected` The expected output when running this test.
+ * `TEST.useasexample` True (1) if the "Use as example" checkbox is checked for this test.
+ * `TEST.display` One of the string values "SHOW", "HIDE", "HIDE_IF_SUCCEED" or "HIDE_IF_FAIL".
+ * `TEST.hiderestiffail` True (1) if the "Hide rest if fail" checkbox is checked for this test.
+ * `TEST.mark` How many marks to allocate to this test.
+Meaningful only if not using "All or nothing" grading.
+ * `TEST.ordering` The number entered by the question author into the *Ordering* field of the test.

+### The Twig TESTCASES variable

+The template variable `TESTCASES`, which is defined in the Twig context only when Twig is rendering a combinator template, is just a list of TEST objects, as defined in the previous section.

 ### The Twig QUESTION variable

 The template variable `QUESTION` is an object containing all the fields of the